MariosKokmo/RL-in-toy-environments/README.md

 3) The experiment run just consists of two loops.
 One loop for the number of episodes and an inner loop that keeps on running until we reach a terminal state or the maximum number of steps for the episode (hyperparameter)

 # Monte Carlo

+The Monte Carlo method is a method that needs no prior knowledge of the environment.